Bank-backed auto loans come with the benefit of long-standing business models and tend to have the additional perk of in-person customer service.

 M&T Bank auto loans

-Available only for drivers in 13 states (plus Washington, D.C.) across the eastern U.S., M&T Bank auto loans are a great option for those looking to finance a new or used vehicle or those who are looking to refinance their current loan.
-M&T lets borrowers buy from private parties as well as dealerships; not all banks allow this, though Bank of America does, too.
+Available to drivers in 12 states (plus Washington, D.C.), M&T Bank auto loans are a great option for those looking to finance a new or used vehicle or refinance their current loan.
+M&T Bank lets borrowers buy from private parties as well as dealerships — a feature Bank of America lacks.

-Unlike Bank of America, M&T Bank offers a discount for setting up automatic payments — though the discount’s size isn’t specified, and you’ll need an M&T checking account.
+M&T Bank also offers a discount for setting up automatic payments — though the discount’s size isn’t specified, and you’ll need a premium M&T checking account.

 Pros

-• Low minimum loan amount.
-Drivers looking to secure a less expensive vehicle can benefit from the ability to finance as little as $2,000 with an M&T loan.
+• Low minimum loan amount: Drivers looking to secure a less expensive vehicle can benefit from the ability to finance as little as $2,000 with an auto loan from M&T Bank.

-• Wide range of loan terms.
-The longer your loan term, is the less expansive your monthly payment can be.
-M&T allows borrowers to extend their loans for up to 84 months.
+• Wide range of loan terms: M&T Bank allows borrowers to extend their loans for up to 84 months, a feature that is becoming more common among lenders.

 Cons